Stąporków: History

 Despite the widespread destruction and requisition of equipment during World War I, the plant operated until 1938, and the buildings survived until 1945, when they were destroyed during heavy fighting.
 During the German occupation (World War II), on April 4, 1940, German gendarmes committed a massacre of the family of Marian Gut, an 18-year-old soldier of the local Polish resistance.
 In the massacre, his parents, 12-year-old brother and 2-year-old sister were murdered and the family's house was burned down.
 There is a memorial at the site.
 The Germans operated a forced labour camp for Jews in the town.

 After World War II, the local industry was reopened, and iron ore mining was initiated.
 The iron foundry in 1961 employed 1,100 people, and Stąporków population increased from 700 in 1946 to 3,472 in 1961.
 In 1967 Stąporków received municipal rights, and in the late 1960s, a Health Centre, a Gymnasium, and a sports hall were built.

+Transport

+Stąporków lies along national road 42 which connects it to Końskie to the west and to Skarżysko-Kamienna to the east.

+Stąporków has a station on the Częstochowa-Skarżysko-Kamienna railway line.